watermelonwolverine/dungeondraft_maps/crosshead_style/old_owl_well_underground_cave.md

 This is the nest of umber hulks.
 Two are are here while one is out hunting.
 One of the present ones is a juvenile and relatively weak.
 The other one is an adult specimen.
 The juvenile is gnawing on some bones while the adult on is sleeping.

-The characters can avoid a battle if they succesfully sneak past the umber hulks and/or manage to soothe the juvenile.
+The characters can avoid a battle if they successfully sneak past the umber hulks and/or manage to soothe the juvenile.

 When they fight the umber hulks let the absent adult one join the fight in a later round.
 If you want give your players some feeling of guilt let the juvenile die with some heartbreaking yell after which the absent umber hulk comes back.